TSL-Battlefront/modManager/README.md

 - .NET Framework 4.8 or later
 - Game executable (Star Wars Battlefront 2015)

+## License

+This project is distributed under the GNU General Public License v3.0 (GPL-3.0), in accordance with the original Frosty Toolsuite license.

 ## Attribution

 This project was based on Frosty Toolsuite: